typst/packages/packages/preview/tutor/0.3.0/README.md

 # tutor

 Utilities to write exams and exercises with integrated solutions.
-Set the variable `sol=true` to display the solutions of a document.
+Set the variable `#(cfg.sol = true)` to display the solutions of a document.

 Currently the following features are supported: